Difference Between Cloud and Cluster Explained

 Big Data Analytics and Data Warehousing

-Use specialized Spark or Hadoop tools along with ML to command vast datasets like data lakes and warehouses, integrating, processing, storing, and analyzing them without dealing with backend servers.
+Use specialized Spark or Hadoop tools along with ML to command vast datasets like data lakes and data warehouses solutions, integrating, processing, storing, and analyzing them without dealing with backend servers.

 Example: Retail companies processing customer behavior analytics from millions of transactions.